-Businesses are often many couples’ largest and most valuable asset and, as a result, the fair division of a business may be one of the most important aspects during a divorce.
+Businesses are often many couples’ largest and most valuable asset and, as a result, the fair division of a business may be one of the most important aspects of a divorce.
 Before any business can be divided among its owners, a precise valuation of the company must first be conducted.
 If the valuation is done incorrectly, a spouse risks losing significant amounts of money in their largest asset.
-At Holmes, Diggs & Sadler, our attorneys have the financial and legal skills necessary to adequately evaluate a divorcing couples business to ensure that a equitable division of assets will be reached.
+At Holmes, Diggs & Sadler, our attorneys have the financial and legal skills necessary to adequately evaluate a divorcing couple's business to ensure that an equitable division of assets will be reached.

 Factors Determining the Valuation of a Business